nathemmanuel/printfOne/README.md

 # Printf Project
-This is the first major project from ALX this is an update on the printf project
+This is the first major project from ALX.
+This is an update on the printf project